viamrobotics/docs/docs/tutorials/projects/light-up.md

 Enter `my-camera` as the name for your camera, then click **Create**.

-Click the **video path** field to reveal a drop-down populated with camera paths that have been identified on your machine.
+Click the **video path** field to reveal a dropdown populated with camera paths that have been identified on your machine.

 Select the path to the camera you want to use.